|

 bottom-up materials design and construction, while still

 keeping mass production and integration in check.
-Our program has a
+Our program has

-low-dimensional spin systems * Spin memory and logic devices * Superconducting
+on low-dimensional spin systems * Spin memory and logic devices * Superconducting

 microwave circuits * Spiontronics for Field